h1alexbel/srdataset/README.md

 The building process can take a while.
 After it completed, you should have these files:

-* `results.csv` with all collected repositories.
+* `repos.csv` with all collected repositories.
-* `repos.csv` with all preprocessed and filtered repositories.
+* `filtered.csv` with all preprocessed and filtered repositories.
 * `texts.csv` repository textual metadata used for generating embeddings.
 * `text-embeddings.csv` with ready-to-cluster repositories with textual vectors only.